coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4d_RMarkdown_Components_Embedded_Code.md

 ```

-Whenever an `.Rmd` file with in-line code is processed, the code is evaluated and the result displayed in its place within the output.
+Whenever a `.Rmd` file with in-line code is processed, the code gets evaluated, and the result is displayed in place of the code within the output.
 For the above example, the resultant HTML output would look like:

 ![in-line code](Embedded_Display_Items/inline_code.png)